Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Minimizing projected gradient over a simple feasible set

 \vgap

-With the properties of (perturbed) gradient mapping in the previous lemma, we are ready to present the following proposition that links the gradient mapping with the distance to the optimal solution of the perturbed problem, a result that is analogous to \cref{eq:xs_norm_bound_unconstrained} in the previous section.
+With the properties of (perturbed) gradient mapping in the previous lemma, we are ready to present the following proposition that links the gradient mapping with the distance to the optimal solution of the perturbed problem.

 \vgap